Spelunker (video game): Reception

 The game was met with positive reviews.
-Bryan Welch reviewed the original Atari-8 bit version of Spelunker for 1984 Antic Magazine Buyers Guide and concluded: "I wholeheartedly recommend Spelunker to anyone who likes arcade-type games and is looking for a challenge.
-It's one game you'll always come back to."
+Bryan Welch reviewed the original Atari-8 bit version of Spelunker for 1984 Antic Magazine Buyers Guide and recommended Spelunker to players who like arcade-type games and are looking for a challenge.
 Computer Gaming World of 1985 called Spelunker "a thoroughly enjoyable game ... a class act".
+Ahoy! in 1986 said that the Commodore 64 version's "graphics are amazingly intricate".

 In Japan, Game Machine listed the arcade version of Spelunker on their February 15, 1986 issue as being the fourth most-successful table arcade unit of the month.

 Legacy

-The game was re-released for Virtual Console in North America on March 17, 2008, and in Europe on September 5, 2008, for the Wii, in both regions on June 6, 2013, for the Wii U and in North America on June 27, 2013, for the Nintendo 3DS.
+The game was re-released for Virtual Console in Japan on August 28, 2007, and in 2008 for North America on March 17, and Europe on September 5 on Wii.
+It was released in 2013 in Japan on April 27, and in North America and Europe on June 6 for the Wii U Virtual Console.
+The game was made available for the Nintendo 3DS Virtual Console in Japan on December 19, 2012, and in 2013 for North America on June 27, and Europe on July 18.

 Sony Computer Entertainment of Japan released Spelunker HD for the PlayStation 3 on the PlayStation Network Store.
 It received the PlayStation Store best sales award in 2009 from Sony Computer Entertainment of Japan.
 The game is a remake of the NES port, with high definition graphics and 10 large caves with 10 levels in each.

 In 2015, Square Enix released the free-to-play sequel Spelunker World for PlayStation 4 and PlayStation Vita.
-On April 20, 2017, a new game based on Spelunker World was released in Japan for the Nintendo Switch.
-It was later released as a download worldwide and physically only in Japan, as Spelunker Party! on October 19, 2017.
+A new game based on Spelunker World was released in Japan for the Nintendo Switch in April 2017.
+It was later released as a download worldwide and physically only in Japan, as Spelunker Party! on October 19 the same year.

 In 2016, a collaboration between Spelunker and the Neptunia series resulted to an unlockable minigame mode called "Neplunker" for Megadimension Neptunia VII.

 An updated version of the game was announced in 2018 for the Intellivision Amico.